rosek86/bluetooth-hci/Readme.md

 # bluetooth-hci

-NOTE: This is very initial version, do not try it unless you'd like to help with library development.
+NOTE: This is initial library version, simple functionalities like advertising and scanning are operational.
+It is possible to acquire establish connection but additional development is required to bring this library to production level.

-This library is written in TypeScript and implements the Bluetooth 5 host.
+The library implements Bluetooth 5 HCI host focusing mainly on Bluetooth LE.

 ## Getting Started